Deborah Grey: Political career

 Grey's first run for office was in the 1988 election, when she ran as the Reform candidate in Beaver River, a mostly rural riding in northeastern Alberta.
 She finished a distant fourth behind Progressive Conservative John Dahmer.
 However, Dahmer died before he could be sworn in.
 Grey won a by-election in March 1989, almost tripling her vote total from the 1988 election to become Reform's first MP.
 It was only the second time the Progressive Conservatives had lost a seat in Alberta since 1968.
 Party leader Preston Manning immediately named her as Reform's deputy leader.
 The two were friends for many years; Grey calls him "Misterbrainiola".
 Her first legislative assistant was a young Stephen Harper.

 Reform elected 52 MPs in the 1993 election, replacing the Progressive Conservatives as the main right-wing party in Canada.
 Grey won her first full term in this election.
 In addition to her duties as deputy leader, she also became chairwoman of the enlarged Reform caucus.
 In 1997, Beaver River was abolished and its territory split into two neighbouring ridings.
 Grey moved to Edmonton North at the request of several local conservatives dissatisfied with being represented by a Liberal, John Loney (elected in the 1993 landslide).
-Lomey retired ahead of that year's election, and Grey won handily.
+Loney retired ahead of that year's election, and Grey won handily.
 She continued to represent this riding for the remainder of her career.
 Reform became the Official Opposition in that election.

 Grey served as Reform's deputy leader and caucus chairwoman until March 2000, when the Reform Party was folded into the Canadian Alliance.
 When Manning stepped down as Leader of the Opposition to contest the Alliance leadership race, Grey was appointed interim leader of the Alliance, and hence Leader of the Opposition.
 She was the first female Leader of the Opposition in Canadian history.
 She held the post until new Alliance leader Stockwell Day was elected to the House of Commons in September 2000.
 He appointed Grey as deputy leader and caucus chairwoman once again.